ruhimahendra24/Grocery_optimization/README.md

 # Grocery Shopping Optimization
 ## About the Project
-This project was created by two classmates and myself for our Decision Analytics cours within the MMA program at McGill.
+This project was created by three classmates and myself for our Decision Analytics course within the MMA program at McGill.

 We were tasked to come up with a problem that we would like to optimize using Gurobi Opimization in Python.